 We woke up early and walked the old town.

 One of our first stops was The GREAT Synagogue.
 Absolutely hands-down on the prettiest synagogues I have visited in Europe and the second largest.
 You will need to make a small donation and men MUST wear a yarmulke.
-They will give you a booklet to walk around and the hallways are a memorial to the jewish lives lost during WWII.
+Also, they will give you a booklet to walk around and the hallways are a memorial to the Jewish lives lost during WWII.
 This once vast community was all but destroyed during the war.
 It was heartbreaking and incredibly moving walking in somber silence through the very old worship hall.

-The Square of the Republic ~ next we walked down to this town square where the old vintage trucks, armed vehicles and motorcycles were on display.
+The Square of the Republic ~ next we walked down to this town square where the old vintage trucks, armed vehicles, and motorcycles were on display.
 They were protected by dressed war veterans but they didn’t look that old so maybe they were re-enactors.

 St. Bartholomew’s Church is in the heart of the square and they were setting up for tonight’s rock concert.
 Here they would be playing rock songs that were forbidden during the cold war but were smuggled in and played anyway.
 They play a lot of songs that I loved because well they are 80’s.
 So good tunes!

-Remember to stop at the Thank You Memorial on the main street in Pilsen.
+In addition to many historical sites you will want to stop at the Thank You Memorial on the main street in Pilsen.
 It was amazing and I took LOTs of photos.

 If you look up Pilsen in Google you’ll find most of the tourism comes from beer.
 If you’ve already guessed it, you win a ribbon.
 Pilsen is where Pils comes from, recognize it?
 Well, done.